erezoren/lettersstream/README.md

 - REST API
 - Event-driven architecture (Spring Events)

----

-Add a section to your `README.md` describing the React webapp, its location, and how to run/build it.
-Here’s a concise addition:

----

 <h2 style="background: linear-gradient(90deg, #ff6a00, #ee0979, #50c9c3); -webkit-background-clip: text; color: transparent; background-clip: text;">
   Bonus - Web Application (React)